jma280/claude-use-cases/labor-and-delivery/README_scan_tracker.md

 # Hospital Scan Tracker

-**A Claude-powered billing watchdog for hospital stays — built in real time during a Labor & Delivery admission.**
+**A Claude-powered billing watchdog for hospital stays.
+Built in real time during a Labor & Delivery admission.**

 ## What it does